Print Friendly

 The Alcalde

-In Nahualá, my town, the alcalde is very important because he’s the man or woman that must be able to watch over and serve our town.
+In my town of Nahualá, the alcalde (mayor) is very important because he’s the man or woman that must be able to watch over and serve our town.
 Nowadays, there are many men who want to become alcalde.
 There are many political groups that get organized.
 They choose a man or woman that is respected to enter the elections for alcalde in our town.
-It is necessary that we (put to) use our reasoning; there are more groups that only want to get a man or woman into the government than those that want to help our people.
+It is necessary that we (put to) use our reasoning; there are more groups that only want to get a man or woman into the government than those that truly want to help our people.
 A change is necessary.
 That’s why we are using our knowledge to slowly change our town.
 We are working for our children.
 It is necessary that we look far ahead so that our children can learn about reality and the needs of different communities in our town.
 Let’s remember that there are many that want to be in the government, but we must see whether this man or woman can look after us equally when they get elected, because we all have the right to be well, to be in happines.

 KEMCHI’Grammar

-Kowinik “to be able to”: The main verb follows a form of “kowinik” with which it agrees in person and aspect.
+Kowinik “to be able to”: The main verb follows a form of “kowinik,” with which it agrees in person and aspect.

 Kinkowinik kimb’ek.